Updated January 7, 2021

-Listed below are current recommendations for participants and organizers, along with links to helpful information.
+Listed below are our current recommendations for participants and organizers, along with links to helpful information.
 The most important thing is for everyone to take care of each other, prepare for events being cancelled or postponed, and actively monitor WHO, CDC, Canadian Public Health, and State Health Department recommendations.

-As we’ve already seen this year, the dance, music, and song traditions we love will not go away because we need to hit the pause button for a while.
+As we’ve already seen during the course of the pandemic, the dance, music, and song traditions we love will not go away because we need to hit the pause button for a while.
 They’ve made it through population migrations, world wars, the rise of digital entertainment, and are now weathering a modern worldwide pandemic.
 Dancing and singing together in person will continue with gusto after the initial virus has run its course, just as it did after the Spanish Flu pandemic 100 years ago.
 Be kind and understanding with the dancers, singers, musicians, callers, and organizers around you.
 Keep reaching out to each other and checking on the people in your community.
 We are all aching with the loss of togetherness, but we will get through this!

 Be prepared for in-person events to continue to be cancelled or postponed.
 Remember that having to cancel an event can be a financial hardship for your local organization.
 If a special event you care about is cancelled and you’re in a position to do so, consider allowing the organization to keep all or part of your registration fee to cover non-refundable facility deposits and provide support for cancelled callers, musicians, and sound engineers, and other talent.
 You can also support artists by purchasing their merchandise.
 And please consider making a larger donation to your local organization this year.